KevinWorkman/HappyCoding/tutorials/android/_posts/2018-01-06-hello-world.md

 Before you can deploy an app from your computer to your phone, you have to adjust a few settings.

 First you have to enable developer options on your phone.
-Follow [these directions](https://developer.android.com/studio/debug/dev-options.html): go to `Settings`, then `System`, then `About phone`.
+Follow [android studio - dev options](https://developer.android.com/studio/debug/dev-options.html): go to `Settings`, then `System`, then `About phone`.
 Scroll down to `Build number` and tap it 7 times.
 That sounds a little goofy, but you should see a message saying that developer options have been enabled.

 Next, open up developer options by going to `Settings`, then `System`, then `Developer options`.
-There are a bunch of interesting options here that you can play with (see [here](https://developer.android.com/studio/debug/dev-options.html) for a few), but the one we care about for now is `USB Debugging`.
+There are a bunch of interesting options here that you can play with (see [ndroid studio - dev options](https://developer.android.com/studio/debug/dev-options.html) for a few), but the one we care about for now is `USB Debugging`.

 <img src="/tutorials/android/images/hello-world-2.png" style="width: 500px;" />